-Session Descriptions Social Studies Standards Common Core ELA Common Core Math Session One: People in a Community Working Together Students learn what a community is and the variety of jobs that people have in a community.
+1 1 Session Descriptions Social Studies Standards Common Core ELA Common Core Math Session One: People in a Community Working Together Students learn what a community is and the variety of jobs that people have in a community.
 Objectives: Students will: Describe a community.
 State how people contribute to and benefit from a community.
 Identify the variety of jobs in a community and how each requires specific skills.
-MGS 1. use a compass rose to identify cardinal directions MGS 2. use intermediate directions Reading Literature RL.2.1 RL.2.7 Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Geometry G.2.2 Mathematical Practices 4 Session Two: Sweet "O" Donuts Students learn that workers who produce goods and services earn money for their work.
+Social Studies 2 Unit 1 Civic Engagement Students will analyze responsible civic engagement by describing characteristics of good citizenship through historic figures and ordinary citizens, explaining how participating in civic activities engages citizens with their communities and identifying civic engagement activities on the local, state and national level.
+Reading Literature RL.2.1 RL.2.7 Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Geometry G.2.2 Mathematical Practices 4 Session Two: Sweet "O" Donuts Students learn that workers who produce goods and services earn money for their work.
 Objectives: Students will: Define the terms produce, product, production, goods, and services.
 Apply innovation to the production process.
 Explain that people in a community earn money by performing work.
-SS2E2 Identify some ways in which goods and services are allocated IPS 1. compare similarities and differences Reading Foundations RF.2.3-4 Writing W.2.2 Speaking and Listening SL.2.1-6 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 Session Three: Business and Government Jobs Students explore how the money earned for work moves through a community and the impact that money has on people, businesses, and government.
-Objectives: Students will: • Locate businesses and identify government careers. • Explain how taxation supports government services.
-SS2E2 Identify some ways in which goods and services are allocated IPS 1. compare similarities and differences IPS 11 draw conclusions and make generalizations SS3E2 Explain that governments provide certain types of goods and services in a market economy (schools, libraries, roads, police/fire protection, and military) and pay for these through taxes.
-Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Mathematical Practices 1-2 4-5 8
+Social Studies 2 Unit 3 Producers Students will analyze producers by explaining how producers and consumers use natural, capital and human resources, determining the key economic questions of what to produce, how to produce, and for whom to produce as guiding economic questions economists, identifying the government as a producer who uses tax money to produce goods and services., connecting the goods and services that are produced by local businesses and government to address the wants and needs of their community, explaining how goods and services have changed over time and identifying how technology and transportation have changed how goods and services are produced and exchanged.
+Reading Foundations RF.2.3-4 Writing W.2.2 Speaking and Listening SL.2.1-6 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 Session Three: Business and Government Jobs Students explore how the money earned for work moves through a community and the impact that money has on people, businesses, and government.
+Objectives: Students will: Locate businesses and identify government careers.
+Explain how taxation supports government services.
+Social Studies 2 Unit 3 Producers Students will analyze producers by explaining how producers and consumers use natural, capital and human resources, determining the key economic questions of what to produce, how to produce, and for whom to produce as guiding economic questions economists, identifying the government as a producer who uses tax money to produce goods and services., connecting the goods and services that are produced by local businesses and government to address the wants and needs of their community, explaining how goods and services have changed over time and identifying how technology and transportation have changed how goods and services are produced and exchanged Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Mathematical Practices 1-2 4-5 8